GiridharRNair/ProfStatsUTD/README.md

 ### Testing

 The Python script responsible for generating the SQLite database is tested using Python's built-in unit test module.
-To run the tests, run `python db_setup/test_db.py` or `npm run test_db`.
+To run the tests, run `python db_setup/test_db.py` or `npm run test-db`.

 The Gin API is tested using Go tests.
-To run the tests, run `cd api && go test` or `npm run test_api`.
+To run the tests, run `cd api && go test` or `npm run test-api`.

 ## Local Development